These Are The Top Ten Holdings Of Ed Bosek

 Cheniere Energy

 Founded in 1996 and headquartered in Houston, this company deals in liquefied natural gas (LNG) related businesses.
 Bosek owns 176,995 shares of Cheniere Energy, Inc. (NYSEAMERICAN:LNG) at an estimated average price of $73.98.
 These shares have a market value of more than $24 million and account for 7.76% of Bosek’s portfolio.
-Cheniere Energy shares are up by over 44% year to date and by almost 66% in the last year.7 Transportation Stocks That Can Keep Your Portfolio Moving Forward
+Cheniere Energy shares are up by over 44% year to date and by almost 66% in the last year.7 Retail Stocks That May Still Ring the Register

 .